Copyright © Wild Bunch Desert Guides LLC. All rights reserved.

-When not spreading glitter on the trails or insisting guests hug a cactus for a photo, she loves to ride her mountain bike with her younger (6 years specifically) husband Bill, and hike with her Plott hound, Daisy Mae.
+When not spreading glitter on the trails or insisting guests hug a cactus for a photo, she loves to ride her mountain bike with different groups especially the single speeders.
+Another favorite is hiking with her Plott hound, Daisy Mae.
 Ol’ Sparkly Eyes is also involved with many local mountain biking groups including DFMBA and AZ Gravel Rides.
-Ol’ Sparkly can be seen out and about on a fancy date night with her step daughter, Bonnie or mountain biking with step son, Holland.
 Laurel's experience as a senior mountain bike guide for 4 years at Arizona Outback Adventures presented her with opportunities on her journey to create relationships as well as perfect a skill set that includes attention to safety and knowledge of proper trail etiquette.
 Upon leaving AOA, Ol’ Sparkly eyes was known for the most positive Trip Advisor reviews and was THE most REQUESTED guide for private day tours.
 Laurel is super fun and loves to give everyone the adventure of a lifetime.

 Matt Kalina grew up long-distance running, canoeing and eating cheese in West Central Wisconsin before pulling up stakes and moving to the dry heat of Arizona in 1999.
 He has stayed upright and on his feet—for the most part—while trail running, exploration hiking, running, technical canyoneering, mountaineering and everything in between from multi-day backpacking and pack rafting to ultra running while exploring Western wild lands, taking photos along the way.
 He is a professional Arizona adventure guide for a wide range of active-sports disciplines, including hiking, backpacking, climbing, canyoneering, rappelling, kayaking, stand-up paddle boarding and mountain biking.
 He and his wife Lisa raise rescued cats, make pizza from scratch every week, run on the Green Belt Path and ride their beach cruiser bicycles around Old Town Scottsdale, Ariz.
 They surf when they can, run marathons together across the country and are restoring a vintage 1960s 14-foot camping trailer.
 They are huge fans of all kinds of live music.